 SCOPE AND CONTENT NOTE

-This collection relates to Samuel Allis, the Allis family, and Samuel's work as a missionary in the Nebraska Territory.
-It is arranged in four series: 1) Manuscripts; 2) Autograph Albums; 3) Diaries; and 4) Miscellaneous.
+This collection relates to Samuel Allis, the Allis family, and Samuel’s work as a missionary in the Nebraska Territory.
+The collection includes manuscripts, autograph albums, diaries and miscellaneous.

 Rev. Allis’ manuscript provides a colorful narration of Nebraska’s pioneer history from 1834 to 1876.
 His description of Indian life among the Pawnee, Sioux and Omaha tribes, and of trader life at the American Fur Company post near Omaha, are written from the vantage point of a frontier missionary.
 Of particular interest is Allis’ account of his acquaintance with Peter A. Sarpy, the early trader for whom Sarpy County is named.

-Series 2 consists of three autograph albums, one belonging to Samuel Allis with entries ca. 1834; a second belonging to Emeline Palmer Allis, with entries ca. 1834-1836.
+One of the autograph albums, belonging to Samuel Allis, contains entries ca. 1834.
+A second album, belonging to Emeline Palmer Allis, includes entries ca. 1834-1836.
 Both of these albums are original artifacts.
 The third album belonged to Hattie Allis, who later married Dr. W. R. Wall.
-It contains entries ca. 1858-1870, and is available only as a high quality digital copy; the original album is not in the NSHS collections.
+It contains entries ca. 1858-1870, and is available only as a photographic reproduction.
+The original album is not in the collection.
 Researchers must wear gloves when using the Hattie Allis album.

 Note: See the photo component [RG2628.PH] for 13 photographs relating to the Allis family.

-- "Manuscript by Samuel Allis, Missionary and Teacher to the Indians."
-107 pp. Two typed copies with corrective and explanatory footnotes, ca. 1876
+- “Manuscript by Samuel Allis, Missionary and Teacher to the Indians.”
+107 pp. Typescript copy with corrective and explanatory footnotes, ca. 1876, c.
+1

 - “Dictation from Otis E. Allis,” son of Samuel Allis.
 4pp.
 3 typed copies